YBHwang/clova-developer-guide/en-KR/CIC/Guides/ImplementClientFeatures/Handle_Alerts.md

 }
 ```

-The client must analyze the received directive and register the alarm with the following information:
+The directive message above holds the information shown below.
+And the client must add an alarm based on this information.
 * Alarm type: `REMINDER`
 * Alarm time: `2017-09-25T09:00:50+09:00`
 * Alarm name or other details: `Transfer money`